Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Discussion

+The numerical experiment on NH$_3$/STO-3G serves as a minimal proof-of-principle confirming the theoretical predictions of Sections~\ref{sec:DLA} and~\ref{sec:gradient_and_solution}.
+Systematic numerical exploration across higher-symmetry groups such as $T_d$ and $O_h$ and across larger basis sets is a natural continuation.
+Such exploration lies outside the present theoretical scope.

-The constructive development of a systematic algorithm that restores the full equivariant DLA while maintaining a minimal parameter count, and that simultaneously circumvents the gradient plateau of Proposition~\ref{prop:vanishing}, is the subject of ongoing work.
+The constructive development of a systematic algorithm that restores the full equivariant DLA while preserving as much of the parameter reduction as the algebraic constraints allow, and that simultaneously circumvents the gradient plateau of Proposition~\ref{prop:vanishing}, is the subject of ongoing work.
 The present analysis provides the strict theoretical foundation and the numerical baseline for such algorithmic efforts.